MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-bestpracticesforalcode.md

 ```

 ## Variable naming
-For variables, make sure that they:
+For variables they must:
-- Using PascalCase
+- Be named using PascalCase.
 - Have the `Temp` prefix if they are temporary variables.
 - Include the object name in the name (for objects).